 Select the book of your choice and press Enter to download it to the Mantis.

 Note: on the Bookshare’s website, you can create reading lists to filter your preferred books and organise them by genre or custom categories.
+You can also join reading lists created by your friends or neighbors.
 If you want to delete a book from a reading list, when in the reading lists, select the list in which you wish to access.
 Then, select the book you want to delete by navigating to it then press Enter or a cursor-routing key.
 In the available options list, select the option to remove this book from the list and the operation will be done.
 It is also possible to add a book to a reading list.
 When positioned on that book, press Enter and, in the available options list, select the option to add this book to a reading list.
 Then, in the reading lists available to your account, select the list in which you want to add this book.
 The operation will be done and the book will be added to this list.
 Finally, public reading lists have also been created by the Bookshare team, organising popular books by genre or categories.
 You can subscribe to them via the Bookshare website.
 However, it is impossible to add or remove books from a reading list created by the Bookshare team or created by an organisation or a school.

+If you are a student and if your teacher wants you to read specific books, they can also assign you those books that will be available for you afterwards, in the “Assigned titles” category.

 Configuring, Managing, and Syncing a NFB Newsline Account